smolak/ts-2/docs/PLAN.md

 5. **Edge Cases**
    - User deletes account (cascade to decks)
    - User deletes URL that's in deck (deck_urls cleanup)
-   - Deck made private while has followers (unfollow all?)
+   - Deck made private while has followers (remove all followers - see [When Deck is Made Private](#when-deck-is-made-private))

 ---